 For every paid staff member, Oxfam Ireland has the support of approximately 10 volunteers.
 We could not carry out our work without this key support from people all over the country and we value it greatly.

-The Board appoints the Chief Executive and sets pay rates for the CE and senior staff.
+A Board committee on remuneration and performance appoints the Chief Executive and sets pay rates for the Chief Executive and senior staff.

 Current board members are: